graham1996/Horror-Scopes/README.md

-Screencapture of website:
+Screencapture of website here:

-Deployed url of website:
+Deployed url of website here: